Shirin0511/Image-Similarity-Search-System/README.md

 ## 📂 Dataset

 - A **subset of images** was used from the **Stanford Online Products Dataset**
-- The dataset contains product images organized by category, making it suitable for similarity and retrieval tasks
-- Images were organized into a folder-based structure to enable automatic label assignment using `ImageFolder`
-- Labels are used **only for evaluation**, not for training

 🔗 **Dataset Link:**
 https://cvgl.stanford.edu/projects/lifted_struct/